IABTechLab/uid2docs/api/v2/encryption-decryption.md

 ## Decrypting Responses

 You have the option of writing your own script for decrypting responses or using the provided [Python example script](#example-decryption-script).
-If you choose to write your own script, be sure to follow the field layout requirements listed in [Encrypted Response Envelope](#encrypted-response-envelope).
+If you choose to write your own script, be sure to follow the field layout requirements listed in [Encrypted Response Envelope](#encrypted-response-envelope) and [Unencrypted Response Data Envelope](#unencrypted-response-data-envelope).

+>NOTE: Response is encrypted only if the service returns HTTP status code 200.

 ### Encrypted Response Envelope